 Privacy is a hot topic surrounding smart speakers, and for good reason.
 Thankfully all Echo devices can be muted from listening in, which disconnects the microphones electronically to give you peace of mind.

 For more on smart speakers, read our no-jargon guide on everything you need to know about smart assistants.

 What is the best Alexa speaker?

 To recap, if you're after the best Alexa speaker (in our opinion) then we can recommend you buy the Sonos 1 (2nd Gen).
-It can pretty answer all your questions, and can connect up to other Sonos speakers to play your favourite tracks.
-As well as playing some tunes it can check news and traffic reports, manage smart devices and enjoy all those other helpful Amazon Alexa skills using just your voice to control a single or multiple speakers.
+It can pretty much answer all your questions and can connect up to other Sonos speakers to play your favorite tracks.
+As well as playing some tunes it can check news and traffic reports, manage smart devices and enjoy all those other helpful Amazon Alexa skills using just your voice to control single or multiple speakers.